ovn-org/ovn/Documentation/faq/contributing.rst

    ``pip install git-pw``.
 Alternative installation instructions and general documentation can be found at https://patchwork.readthedocs.io/projects/git-pw/en/latest/.
-You need to use your openvswitch patchwork login or create one at https://patchwork.ozlabs.org/register/.
+You need to use your ovn patchwork login or create one at https://patchwork.ozlabs.org/register/.
 The following can then be set on the command line with ``git config`` or through a ``.gitconfig`` like this::

      [pw]
      server=https://patchwork.ozlabs.org/api/1.0
-     project=openvswitch
+     project=ovn
      username=<username>
      password=<password>